vrabbi-tap/helm-supply-chain/README.md

 ### Configuring a Helm Repository

 Once we have FluxCD installed, we can create a HelmRepository resource to allow discovery and usage of the relevant charts.
-For this example we will use a demo repo i have hosted via Github Pages in this repository under the docs folder:
+For this example we will use a demo repo i have hosted on github:

 ```bash
 kubectl apply -f example/helm-repo.yaml